PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/traffic-and-seo/add-edit-search-engine.md

 ## Main table UI elements

 - **Refferer** - the title of the table.
 - **Server** - required - input, where exact Search Engine associated Server name is defined.
-It also can be added as new name.
-The field has erros, once the fields are left empty, after submission:
-_The server field is required._
-If the field has invalid characters, the UI will show the error:
-_The server field is invalid._
+It can also be added as a new name.
+The field has notification errors, once the field is left empty, after submission - _The server field is required._ If the field has invalid characters, the UI will show the error _The server field is invalid._ The field can handle max 34 characters, up to 34 characters are not stored in database.
-The field can handle max 34 characters, up to 34 characters are not stored in database.
+- ***$_GET variable*** - required - input, where Search Engine associated Variable name is defined.
+It can also be added as a new variable name.
+The field has notification errors, once the field is left empty, after submission - _The getvar field is required._ If the field has invalid characters, the UI will show the error _The getvar field is invalid._ The field can handle max 6 characters, up to 6 characters are not stored in database.